reiugit/FluentAssertionsForDateAndTime/README.md

-# FluentAssertions for date and time
+# FluentAssertions for DateTime, DateTimeOffset and TimeSpan

 Date and time in fluent syntax.